 This is where the biggest misconceptions live.

-Division I scholarships now operate under the roster limit system introduced by the House v.
-NCAA settlement starting in 2025-26.
-The old distinction between "headcount" sports (where every scholarship was a full ride) and "equivalency" sports (where coaches split a pool of money) no longer applies.
-Instead, each D1 sport has a roster cap — football at 105, men's and women's basketball at 15, baseball at 34, soccer at 28, and so on — and schools can offer full or partial scholarships to any athlete within that cap.
+At the Division I schools that opted into the House v.
+NCAA settlement (the defendant conferences and other programs that chose in), scholarships now operate under a roster-limit system starting in 2025-26.
+For those schools, the old distinction between "headcount" sports (every scholarship a full ride) and "equivalency" sports (a pool split into partials) no longer applies: each sport has a roster cap — football at 105, men's and women's basketball at 15, baseball at 34, soccer at 28, and so on, though conferences can set lower limits — and schools can offer full or partial scholarships to any athlete within that cap.
+D1 schools that didn't opt in continue under the older scholarship limits.

 In practice, the sports with the biggest budgets — football, men's and women's basketball — still tend to offer full scholarships at top programs.
 But in most other D1 sports — soccer, baseball, swimming, track, etc. — a "scholarship" is typically 25%, 40%, or 60% of the total cost.
 Schools can offer full rides to every rostered player under the new rules, but most non-revenue programs still distribute money as partial awards due to budget constraints.
 The roster limit system changed the rules; it didn't change most athletic department budgets.